AstarNetwork/astar-docs/docs/learn/zkEVM/faq.md

 ### What is Astar zkEVM’s gas option?

-Bridged ETH is the gas token on Astar zkEVM testnet, and bridged ASTR may be added as an option at some point in future.
+Bridged ETH is the gas token on Astar zkEVM testnet, and bridged ASTR may be added as an option at some point in the future.

 ### Does Astar zkEVM use a ZK-Rollup architecture?
 Why so?